-American deliveries of the VW ID.4, shipped from the Zwickau factory in Germany, have begun, but at a high base price of $39,995 (before subsidy).
-Switching to locally produced units from the Chattanooga plant in 2022, Volkswagen hopes to slash the base price to around $35,000.
+The VW ID.4, shipped from the Zwickau factory in Germany, is finally in the U.S., but at a high base price of USD 39,995 (before subsidy).
+Switching to locally produced units from the Chattanooga plant in 2022, Volkswagen hopes to slash the base price to around USD 35,000.

 Scott Keogh, the CEO of Volkswagen’s American subsidiary, has revealed that the SOP date of VW ID.4 at the Chattanooga plant is September 2022.
-Keogh revealed this to NewsNet (via Vimeo) last month.
+Keogh revealed this to NewsNet (via Vimeo) in March 2021.
 He said:

 It’s (EV adoption is) about American jobs, it’s about the environment, and competitiveness of America, and we at Volkswagen are, frankly, fully on board with that.
 That’s exactly what we’re doing in Chattanooga.
 That’s exactly what we’re doing with the launch of the ID.4.
 We have vehicle assembly and battery assembly.
 Both the facilities are built, robots are in, software is being fine-tuned, we are doing some initial runs, some initial tests.
 Real cars will come out of the plant in September of next year.Scott Keogh, CEO, Volkswagen (USA) to NewsNet on the ID.4

-The above statement indicates that the $35,000 ID.4 will go on sale in the fall of next year.
+His statement indicates that the USD 35,000 ID.4 will go on sale in the fall of next year.
 Volkswagen plans to begin pre-series production of the ID.4 in the U.S. this summer, where cars are produced to test and fine-tune operations.
 That’s confirmation straight from Amanda Plecas, Head of Communications, Volkswagen (USA), as per a report from timesfreepress.com.

 Globally, Volkswagen expects ID.4 deliveries to cross 100,000 units this year alone.
-The United States should be the biggest export market for the ID.4 outside Europe this year.
-Below are the configurations and their other release details announced in the U.S.:
+The United States should be the biggest export market for the ID.4 outside Europe.
+Here are the configurations and release details announced in the U.S.:

 In its advertising, VW says the ID.4 is a car for “the millions, not the millionaires,” and while the USD 39,995 price of the ID.4 is higher than the average price of a new car purchased in the United States (which is around USD 36,000), after potential federal EV tax credits of USD 7,500 the ID.4’s price falls to USD 32,495.

-And though Tesla has a head-start on production, VW will be making the ID.4 at three locations and five factories – two in Europe (Zwickau & Emden), two in China (Anting and Foshan), and one in the USA (Chattanooga) – chasing world domination.
+And though Tesla has a head-start on production, VW will be making the ID.4 at three locations and five factories – two in Europe (Zwickau & Emden), two in China (Anting and Foshan), and one in the USA (Chattanooga) – chasing world domination in EVs.

 Production capacity at Tesla’s Shanghai plant has already hit 250,000 EVs/annum.
 Eventually, this plant could make as many as 1 million Tesla cars per year (which will include future Tesla models and export volume).
 The upcoming Tesla Gigafactory Berlin aims to add a further half million units.
 Then, the Gigafactory Texas would produce the Model Y for the Eastern United States.